123456789_123456789_123456789_123456789_123456789_

 Creating Join Tables for has_and_belongs_to_many Associations

-If you create a has_and_belongs_to_many association, you need to explicitly create the joining table.
+If you create a has_and_belongs_to_many association, you need to explicitly create the join table.
 Unless the name of the join table is explicitly specified by using the :join_table option, Active Record creates the name by using the lexical order of the class names.
 So a join between author and book models will give the default join table name of "authors_books" because "a" outranks "b" in lexical ordering.

 Whatever the name, you must manually generate the join table with an appropriate migration.
 For example, consider these associations: